zodb/perfmetrics/README.rst

 ``StatsdClient`` using the ``statsd_client()`` function.
 Note that ``statsd_client()`` returns None if no client has been configured.

-Most of the methods below have optional ``rate`` and ``buf`` parameters.
+Most of the methods below have optional ``rate``, ``rate_applied``, and ``buf`` parameters.
 The ``rate`` parameter, when set to a value less than 1, causes StatsdClient to send a random sample of packets rather than every packet.
+The ``rate_applied`` parameter, if true, informs ``StatsdClient`` that the sample rate has already been applied and the packet should be sent regardless of the specified sample rate.

 If the ``buf`` parameter is a list, StatsdClient appends the packet contents to the ``buf`` list rather than send the packet, making it possible to send multiple updates in a single packet.
 Keep in mind that the size of UDP packets is limited (the limit varies by the network, but 1000 bytes is usually a good guess) and any extra bytes will be ignored silently.

-timing(stat, value, rate=1, buf=None)
+timing(stat, value, rate=1, buf=None, rate_applied=False)
     Record timing information.
     ``stat`` is the name of the metric to record and ``value`` is the timing measurement in milliseconds.
 Note that
     Statsd maintains several data points for each timing metric, so timing metrics can take more disk space than counters or gauges.

-gauge(stat, value, suffix=None, rate=1, buf=None)
+gauge(stat, value, suffix=None, rate=1, buf=None, rate_applied=False)
     Update a gauge value.
     ``stat`` is the name of the metric to record and ``value`` is the new gauge value.
 A gauge represents a persistent value such as a pool size.